jfriisj/mcp-servers/docs-prompts-server/README.md

 #### `create_prompt`

-Create a new custom prompt in the library.
+Create a new custom prompt.

 **Parameters:**